opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 To configure a sender email, do the following:

-1. Choose **Manage senders**.
+1. Once you choose **Email** as the destination **Type**, Choose **Manage senders**, under settings.
+You can also do this using the **Actions** button on the top right of the **Destinations** page.
 1. In the **Manage email senders** modal window, choose **Add sender**, **New sender**.
 Multiple senders can be added one at a time.
 1. Enter a unique **Sender name**.
 1. Enter the **Email address**, SMTP **Host** (e.g. `smtp.gmail.com` for a Gmail account), and the **Port** number.
 1. You can choose to use an **Encryption method** or leave it as **None**.
 However, most email providers require SSL or TLS and this requires you to add a username and password to the Elasticsearch keystore.
 Refer to [Authenticate sender account](#authenticate-sender-account) to learn more.
 1. Choose **Save** to save the configuration and create the sender.
 You can create a sender even before you enter your credentials for SSL or TLS.
-However, you must [authentcate each sender account](#authenticate-sender-account) with credentials before you use the destination to send your alert.
+However, you must [authenticate each sender account](#authenticate-sender-account) with credentials before you use the destination to send your alert.

 Once the sender is created, the sender account is available to be selected when creating an email destination.
 You can reuse senders across many different destinations, but each destination only supports one sender.